-While there are many LPWAN technologies and standards, we’ll be focusing on SigFox, LoRa, RPMA, Symphony Link, and Weightless, because these technologies are under active development or deployment.
+While there are many LPWAN technologies and standards, we’ll be focusing on SigFox, LoRa, Symphony Link, and Weightless, because these technologies are under active development or deployment.
 Although there are other proprietary protocols and stacks such as the Dash7 Alliance Protocol, they haven’t gained as much traction and won’t be covered in this article.
+LTE-M and Narrowband-IoT (also called “NB-IoT” and “LTE-M2,” and explained beautifully here) have recently emerged as new, big players in the space.

 Founded in 2009, SigFox is a French company based in Labège, France.
-SigFox has arguably the most traction in the LPWAN space (or at least, it’s the most recognizable) due to its successful marketing campaigns in Europe.
-It also boasts a great ecosystem of vendors including Texas Instruments, Silicon Labs, and Axom.
+SigFox has had significant traction in the LPWAN space due to its successful marketing campaigns in Europe.
+It also boasts a vast ecosystem of vendors including Texas Instruments, Silicon Labs, and Axom.
+Recently, SigFox has invested most of its efforts into the rapidly accelerating European market—a consideration for US-focused adopters.

-SigFox uses a proprietary technology, an example of using a slow modulation rate to achieve longer range.
+SigFox uses proprietary technology, an example of using a slow modulation rate to achieve a more extended range.
 Due to this design choice, SigFox is an excellent option for applications where the system only needs to send small, infrequent bursts of data.

 Link Labs is a LoRa Alliance member and thus uses the LoRa chip mentioned above.
 However, instead of using LoRaWAN, Link Labs has built a proprietary MAC layer (software) on top of Semtech’s chips called Symphony Link.